Skip to Content

 -U.S. Coast Guard Academy at New London, Connecticut.

-Q: Are the requirements the same for all of the service academies?
+Are the requirements the same for all Service Academies?

-A: Some of the people from whom applicants typically seek recommendations include teachers, counselors, employers, coaches, clergy, scout leaders.
-I do not require a specific recommendation form; a letter is sufficient.
+Some of the people from whom applicants typically seek recommendations include teachers, counselors, employers, coaches, clergy, scout leaders, etc. Ask someone who objectively can speak to your character, abilities, and potential.